Prometheus111/CountingVowelsAndConsonants/README.md

 Download this repository:
 Download only source code (EN):
 Download only source code (RU): \

+### Counting character in this string (Python)
+The number of occurrences of the character from the keyboard is counted in this string. \
+There is two version of this code: English and Russian. \
+\
+Download this repository:
+Download only source code (EN):
+Download only source code (RU): \

 \
 Enjoy learning new things!
 Prometheus111 helps you with your studying!
 # https://github.com/Prometheus111